Best Japanese Milk Bread Dinner Rolls with Tangzhong and a Bread Machine

 Notes

 - To make this recipe in a heavy-duty stand mixer: Add ingredients to the bowl in the same order.
 Turn on LOW to mix until all ingredients are moistened.
-Then, using a dough hook, turn the speed to 2 or 3.
-Continue beating/kneading until dough becomes smooth and elastic (about 5-10 minutes).
+Then, using a dough hook, turn up the speed to 2 or 3.
+Continue beating/kneading until the dough becomes smooth and elastic (about 5-10 minutes).
 Cover and allow to rise in a warm place.
 Deflate dough gently and shape as indicated in the recipe.

 - If making by hand: Combine all ingredients into a shaggy ball in a large bowl.
 Turn dough out onto a floured surface.
 Knead with your hands until the dough becomes smooth and elastic.
-This will likely take 10-20 minutes, depending on your experience.
+Kneading will likely take 10-20 minutes, depending on your experience.
 Place the dough ball into a greased bowl.
 Cover and allow to rise until double.
-Deflate the dough gently and shape as indicated in the recipe.
+Deflate the dough gently and shape it as indicated in the recipe.

-Paula Rhodes, author
+Paula Rhodes, owner